NCBI-Codeathons/Genes-in-the-Hood/README.md

 * hmmer search using cas9 HMM profiles vs genomic nucleotide sequence

+in `/usr/local/data/testset-1`

+`cat *.HMM > TIGR0_combined.HMM`

+`hmmsearch --tblout orf.10_TIGR0_com_HMMsearch TIGR0_combined.HMM orf.10.test.out`

+      input files:

+      TIGR0_combined.HMM --the profile

+      orf.10.test.out --the orf generated from orf-finder

+      output file:

+      orf.10_TIGR0_com_HMMsearch --the tabulated hmmsearch output

+It also put the alignment on the screen.
+We found 14 hits from 10 assemblies, same as that form rpsblast.
+We found at least one cas9 pseudogene ([ORF1616_NC_007880.1:1261533:1259074](https://www.ncbi.nlm.nih.gov/nuccore/NC_007880.1?report=genbank&from=1258761&to=1263689) annotated as frameshifted cas9 pseudogene, no aa sequence in the downloaded assembly protein.faa).

 ## Methods and Results
 ### Assembly download and classification

 The NCBI Datasets command-line tool was used to download all available reference assemblies within the clade for gamaproteobacteria (tax ID 1236).
 In total this amounted to 79,802 datasets.